 Support for master's students varies by program.
-Prospective and current students are encouraged to speak to the program director for specific details on the financial support packages available, along with any employment questions.
+Prospective and current students are encouraged to first speak to their department program director for specific details on the financial support packages available, along with any employment questions.

-Financial aid packages from The Graduate School for master's students are limited to the federal financial aid offered by William D. Ford Federal Direct Loan Programs.
-In order to be considered for federal financial aid, which includes federal work study funding, you must complete the Free Application for Financial Aid (FAFSA).
-The FAFSA is required for any need-based loan program along with federal work study.
-Students must be enrolled at least half-time to receive federal financial aid.
+Financial aid packages from The Graduate School for master's students are limited to the federal aid offered by the Federal Direct Loan Program.
+In order to be considered for federal aid, which includes Federal Work Study (FWS) funding, students must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is required for any federal loan program along with FWS.